upasadena/interactive-cyoa-tutorial/docs/appendix/about.md

 * Added clarification of the order of Word IDs and Point IDs when displaying points
 * Added an alternative indicator to the extending your cyoa section
+* Added mention of Lt Ouroumov's viewer in the Viewer download section
 * Minor fixes

 [Download the source code][dl-VERSION]{ .md-button }